Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach

 \subsection{Definition of Retrofit Control}

-In this section, we first analyze the modular design problem of decentralized controllers from the standpoint of ``one'' subcontroller designer, for whom the information about the interaction as well as that of the other subsystems and subcontrollers are supposed to be concealed.
-To explain this more specifically, we consider an example with two subsystems illustrated in Fig.~\ref{fig:ex}, where Fig.~\ref{fig:ex}\textbf{(a)} corresponds to an overview, and Figs.~\ref{fig:ex}\textbf{(b-1)} and \textbf{(b-2)} correspond to the local views from the standpoints of the first and second subcontroller designers, respectively.
-As depicted here, each designer aims at designing his own subcontroller while regarding the rest of the network system as his environment, the system model of which is assumed not to be available.
-Such a control problem is referred to as a retrofit control problem, for which some particular controller design methods have been reported in \cite{ishizaki2018retrofit,sadamoto2018retrofit,sasahara2019damping}.
+In this section, we first analyze the modular design problem of decentralized controllers from the perspective of ``one'' subcontroller designer, for whom the information regarding the interaction, other subsystems and subcontrollers is supposed to be concealed.
+To explain this further, we consider an example using the two subsystems illustrated in Fig.~\ref{fig:ex}, where Fig.~\ref{fig:ex}\textbf{(a)} presents the overview, and Figs.~\ref{fig:ex}\textbf{(b-1)} and \textbf{(b-2)} present local views from the perspectives of the first and second subcontroller designers, respectively.
+As depicted in the figure, each designer aims at designing their subcontroller while considering the remainder of the network system as their ``unknown" environment.
+Such a control problem is termed as a retrofit control problem, and several controller design methods for this problem have been reported in \cite{ishizaki2018retrofit,sadamoto2018retrofit,sasahara2019damping}.

-The abstraction of retrofit control is depicted in Fig.~\ref{fig:pre_sys}, where the subsystem and subcontroller of one designer are denoted by $G$ and $K$, respectively, and his environment is denoted by $\overline{G}$.
-Throughout this section, we regard Fig.~\ref{fig:pre_sys} as the feedback system from the standpoint of the $i$th designer, while dropping the subscript ``$i$" for simplicity of notation.
+The abstraction of retrofit control is depicted in Fig.~\ref{fig:pre_sys}, where the subsystem and subcontroller of one designer are denoted by $G$ and $K$, respectively, and their environment is denoted by $\overline{G}$.
+Throughout this section, we regard Fig.~\ref{fig:pre_sys} as the feedback system from the standpoint of the $i$th designer, while neglecting the subscript ``$i$" for simplicity of notation.
 For the subsequent discussion, we use symbols denoting the submatrices of $G$, for example, as

 Furthermore, we define the feedback system